My Work

 It's for this reason that I applaud all those Tarkan fans who translate Tarkan's songs in English - especially when they come across such a challenging song lyrically.
 It's partly because of their inspiring efforts that I have written the "My Work" series across the years, to show how I work when I translate and thus attempt to give them a fresh perspective on their own work.
 My time is very limited, and the more people translating Tarkan's songs the better.

-The limited availability of my free time notwithstanding, this time I also wanted to do something different and share my translation in video format in place of text (having had success with it before), but because I would have to use an audio version of the song, I wanted to allow for a period where people, who wished to do so, bought the track.
+Notwithstanding the limited availability of my free time, this time I also wanted to do something different and share my translation in video format in place of text (having had success with it before).
+However, as I needed to use an audio version of the song, I wanted to allow for a period where people, who wished to do so, bought the track.

-Another difference for this translation of Tarkan's song is that I have left in alternative word choices rather than sticking with one uniform choice for a repeated verse.
+Another difference for this track is that I have left in alternative word choices rather than sticking with one uniform choice for a repeated verse in its translation.
 I did this for two reasons.
 Firstly, because it highlights the subject of alternatives I've been discussing, and secondly it works with the spirit of the song, as Tarkan has written it with alternate verses, playing with meaning and sound.

 So, on to my translation.
 For those interested, I provide note cards on some of my selections below the video, in case you're wondering why I chose as I did and to see my workings out.